BenayounP/AndroidMovieDataBase/documentation/Meta/DevDiary.md

 * Did some cleaning and I came across this official Google article: [Build an offline-first app](https://developer.android.com/topic/architecture/data-layer/offline-first)
 -> 🤯.
 Ok the process I used to fetch and save data was "totally" wrong...

+### 15/09/22
+Now that I have the skeleton of the app it's easier (and funnier) to change/add things.
+Now we have a proper offlin firts app system.
+Playing with a refresh status now.